Pronouns are words that substitute for nouns.

 I don't like video games because they are too violent.
 (They is the pronoun that refers to games.)

-The doctor treated his or her patients with dedication.
-(A doctor can be male or female, so you must use both gender singular pronouns)
+The doctor treated their patients with dedication.
+(A doctor can be any gender, so you must use gender neutral singular pronouns)

 Pronouns should always agree in number with their antecedent.